wsmoak/zookeeper/simple-watch/README.md

 - 'output.txt' - The name of the text file it will update with the contents of the znode.
 (It just writes to the current directory.)

 - './count.sh' - The program it will start/stop/restart.
-This is a trivial script that simply counts up with a five second delay.
+This is a trivial script that simply counts up with a five second delay, and displays the contents of its "configuration file".

 Once the Watcher/Executor is running, you'll need to use a client to modify the znode you told it to 'watch' (/stuff in this case).